-SaTS 2024
+SaTS 2025

-Co-located with ACM CCS 2024 »
+Co-located with ACM CCS 2025 »

 Mobile super apps present an emerging paradigm in the realm of mobile computing.
 These applications, which offer a plethora of services often in the form of “miniapps”, have experienced an accelerated growth trajectory in recent years.
 Specifically, the miniapps, analogous to native apps, have enabled super apps to construct a comprehensive ecosystem around themselves, akin to Google Play and the Apple App Store.
 By doing so, they not only enhance the host's functionalities, but also bestow an elevated level of convenience upon mobile users.
+Nevertheless, the surging popularity of these apps, such as WeChat, Alipay, TikTok, and Grab, has resulted in an immense volume of user data being generated, stored, and transmitted via these platforms.
+With their integration of diverse services within a single platform or application, these super apps pose significant security and privacy challenges.
+This burgeoning issue has caught the attention of not just users, but also researchers and regulatory authorities.

 Important Dates (hard deadline)